splewis/get5/documentation/docs/configuration.md

 ### Colour Substitutes {: #color-substitutes }

 These variables can be used to color text in the chat.
 You must return to `{NORMAL}` (white) after using a color variable.
-Note that a color prefix cannot be _followed by a space_.

 Example: `This text becomes {DARK_RED}red{NORMAL}, while {YELLOW}all of this will be yellow`.